keithalewis/lac/README.md

 ```

 The first line pushes 0 as a double on to the stack.
 When `cos` is evaluated without
-specifying an argument on the same line it will look for the arguments in needs
+specifying an argument on the same line it will look for the arguments it needs
 on the stack.

 The possible stack types are `int`, `float`, `double`, `uint8_t`, `int8_t`, `uint16_t`, `int16_t`,
 `uint32_t`, `int32_t`, `uint64_t`, `int64_t`, and `void*`.

 `lac` is line oriented.
 Use backslash ('\') at the end of a line to continue parsing to the next line.
+Tokens are separated by whitespace using `isspace` from `<ctypes.h>`.
+If a string contains
+whitespace enclose it with double quotes.
+The token`"Hello World!" will result in a `void*`
+pointer to the null terminated characters `Hello World!\0` on the stack.
+To include a `"`
+character in a string escape it with a backslash, `"Like \"this\""` to get the
+string `Like "this"`.

+## Load

 Lines starting with  `-` load functions that can be called.
+The characters immediately following `-` are the same as used on
+the link line for the library.
+The next token is the
+symbol to load from the library using `dlsym(3)` declared in
+`<dlfcn.h>`.
+This returns a `void*` pointer but does not
+provide any information about the signature of the function
+it points to.

+The token following the symbol name is the return type of the function.
+The tokens after that are the argument types of the function.
+This information is required to call the function.

+## Call

 Lines starting with functions that have been loaded get called with the
 arguments that follow.
 Any missing arguments must be supplied on the
 stack.
 All arguments must have the same type specified by the signature of
 the function.

+## Variables

 Lines starting with `:` define variables.